 We consult on cases of every size and budget.
 While mock trials may be out of reach for some cases, every case can benefit greatly from a few hours spent on case analysis, jury selection, witness preparation, or opening statement development.
-We will always discuss fees openly with the goal to advance the case value by multitudes.
+We will always discuss fees openly with the goal to advance the case value substantially.

 Case Framing & Analysis

 Every case has problematic facts.
-Some of these facts are apparent, while others may require a mock jury or an expert to reveal themselves.
+Some of these facts are apparent, but others may require a mock jury or an expert to reveal themselves.
 In either instance, you need a strategy to address the issues in the case.
 Bringing nearly two decades of experience to the table, we can identify problem areas in your case.
-Then, we work with you to re-frame the case to either embrace or work around those problems.
+Then, we work with you to reframe the case to either embrace or work around those problems.

 Opening Statement Development & Strategy

 If the case goes to trial, we can help develop your opening statement.
 Every part of your opening should be a deliberate choice for a distinct purpose or strategy.
-Winning jurors over by the end of opening statements is crucial.
+Winning over jurors by the end of opening statements is crucial.
 When jurors formulate beliefs about the case, that belief persists and becomes stronger.
 All evidence is viewed through the lens created by that initial leaning.
 Evidence that contradicts the juror’s belief is either dismissed entirely or altered.
 Conversely, evidence consistent with the juror’s belief is accepted, further solidifying it.
-Therefore, opening statements are imperative in creating a lens through which jurors view the rest of the case.
+Therefore, opening statements are imperative for creating a lens through which jurors view the rest of the case.